splunk/public-o11y-docs/infrastructure/monitor/predefined-metric-classes.rst

 .. meta::
    :description: Learn what predefined metric classes are and which predefined metric classes are currently available.

-.. note:: Predefined metric classes are only available on Kubernetes navigators.
+.. note:: Predefined metric classes are currently only available on Kubernetes navigators.

 In Splunk Infrastructure Monitoring, a metric class is a grouping of related metrics and KPIs.
-You can use predefined metric classes to customize your Kubernetes navigator table view to troubleshoot specific aspects of your deployment.
+You can use predefined metric classes to customize your navigator multi-metric table view to troubleshoot specific aspects of your deployment.

 For more information on using predefined metric classes, see :ref:`nav-metric-class-ui`.